techidaily/site-facebook/source/_posts/a-step-by-step-guide-to-changing-your-online-profile-password.md

 ## When Should You Change Your Facebook Password?

  The jury is still out on how often you should change your password.
 Some experts say every 90 days, while others claim that changing it more frequently than that can actually do more harm than good.
-There is no one-size-fits-all answer to this question—it depends on[your data privacy habits](https://www.makeuseof.com/online-safety-habits-data-privacy/) .
+There is no one-size-fits-all answer to this question—it depends on [your data privacy habits](https://www.makeuseof.com/online-safety-habits-data-privacy/) .

  If you are worried about your password being hacked or stolen, then changing it more frequently is probably a good idea.
 On the other hand, if you have a hard time remembering different passwords, then changing it less often may be a better solution.

 ## Benefits of Changing Your Password Regularly

  So why bother changing your password?
-Even if you're using a[strong password that's difficult to crack](https://www.makeuseof.com/tag/password-tools-create-strong-passphrases/) , it's still a good idea to change it regularly.
+Even if you're using a [strong password that's difficult to crack](https://www.makeuseof.com/tag/password-tools-create-strong-passphrases/) , it's still a good idea to change it regularly.

  If a hacker somehow gets your password, they'll only be able to access your account until you change your password.
 By changing your password regularly, you make it more difficult for hackers to gain access to your account.